JoaoHenriqueRX7/stone-ai-Showcase/README.md

 ---

 🛑 **Important note:** This project is private and was developed as a custom solution for [Amagran Granitos](https://www.amagran.com/en), one of Brazil’s leading granite companies.
-The code here represents the backend service powering the experience.
 Any questions, feel free to [reach out](mailto:joaohenrique@jhbdev.com.br).

 ---